btomaszewicz/Semantic_Search/README.md

-#this the README file of the Semantic_Search Team
+This the README file of the Semantic_Search Team